Collyweston: History

-The villages name means 'West farm/settlement'.
+The village's name means 'West farm/settlement'.
 Colin is a pet-form of Nicholas who held the manor in the 13th century.

-Collyweston Palace, which had been the home of Lady Margaret Beaufort, Countess of Richmond and mother of Henry VII, was dismantled in about 1640.
-Margaret Tudor came to Collyweston in 1503 on her way to join her husband James IV of Scotland.
-One of her attendants, Elizabeth Zouche married Gerald FitzGerald, 9th Earl of Kildare at the palace.

 An alternative name for the village may be "Colyns Weston", in 1396.

-A pub there is called 'The Collyweston Slater', an Everards Brewery pub, on Main Road.
-New houses have been built down a road called Collyns Way.
-The parish church is St Andrew's; it is a Grade II* listed building.
+A pub on Main Road is called 'The Collyweston Slater', owned by Everards Brewery.
+New houses have been built down a road called 'Collyns Way'.
+The parish church is St Andrew's, a Grade II* listed building.

-In the late sixteenth century, the town gave its name to the manner of wearing the mandilion 'Colley-Weston-ward' for unknown reasons.
+John Stokesley (1475–1539), an English clergyman who was Bishop of London during the reign of Henry VIII was born in Collyweston.
+In the late sixteenth century, the place gave its name to the manner of wearing the mandilion 'Colley-Weston-ward' for unknown reasons.